Scale a cluster in Azure Cosmos DB for PostgreSQL

 Select Save to apply the changed values.

-Once you increase nodes and save, you can't decrease the number of worker nodes by using this form.
+Once you increase nodes and save, you can't decrease the number of worker nodes by using this Scale page.

 To take advantage of newly added nodes you must rebalance distributed table shards, which means moving some shards from existing nodes to the new ones.
 Rebalancing can work in the background, and requires no downtime.